Siwa Oasis Egypt: The ultimate travel guide

 Breaking up the journey in Marsah Matrouh

 Marsah Matrouh is a popular beach town among local tourists, but surprisingly still unknown to foreign travellers.
-This part of Egypt is far away from the mass tourism on the red sea coast.
+This part of Egypt is far away from the mass tourism resorts that you will see on the red sea coast.

 And yet, you will find some of Egypts most beautiful beaches.
 The colour of the sea is a deep blue turquoise and the beach has rocky sand formations.
 Take a taxi to the spectacular Cleopatra beach or Rommel beach and indulge in the sea food restaurants in town.